Jarahi, Mahvelat

-Jarahi (جراحي, also Romanized as Jarāḥī) is a village in Mahvelat-e Jonubi Rural District, in the Central District of Mahvelat County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 17, in 4 families.
+Jarahi (جراحي) (Note: Also romanized as Jarāḥī) is a village in Mahvelat-e Jonubi Rural District (Note: Formerly Mahvelat Rural District) of the Central District in Mahvelat County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 17 in four households.
+The following censuses in 2011 and 2016 counted a population below the reporting threshold.